martinthomson/dap-dp-ext/draft-ietf-ppm-dap-attribution.md

 binds a task --
 and all reports submitted to that task -- to a single source of privacy budget.

+Without this extension,
+reports from different budgets sources could be aggregated together.
+Where the expectation is that each source receives an independent budget, combining aggregates under a single quantity of noise would not achieve differential privacy at the intended level.

 This extension does not specify how to encode the identity of this entity.
 Different uses of DAP can choose an encoding